 The Hub features a growing list of articles from the Connected journal – a series of readers published by the New Zealand Ministry of Education.
 Each article has a link to a Google Slide presentation, which allows users to view the journal online.
 There are also links to teacher support material (TSM).
 TSM has some very useful tips on how to enhance both literacy and scientific learning.

 Each Connected article featured on the Hub has related content that provides background information and activity ideas.
+Check out our entire range of Connected articles here – we’ve curated them by topic and concepts.

 The topic Literacy through science collates Hub resources that can be used to promote visual and written literacy.
 Use the filters to narrow your search.